 - Ensure there is never more than 2 visitors in any patient’s room at one time.

-- All visitors must practice social distancing from staff and other visitors.
-Therefore, visitors will be asked to either leave the room or move 2 metres away from staff when they enter the room to provide or monitor care.
+- Practice social distancing from staff and other visitors who are not in their household.
+N.B.
+Visitors will be asked to leave a patient’s room prior to staff entering to provide or monitor care.

-People who are confirmed as being COVID-19 positive or have symptoms of a cough or fever should not visit the Hospice under any circumstances.
+- Visitors who are confirmed as being COVID positive (or have symptoms of COVID) should not visit the Hospice.

 Adherence to the above is essential to protect everyone’s safety and this remains our highest priority.